CESNET/simplesamlphp-module-campusmultiauth/README.md

 #### local_login

 This component represents a form with username and password.
 It can be used only once.
-There are some options that can be configured.
+It's possible to show / hide the `remember_me` checkbox by configuring the `session.rememberme.enable` option in the `config.php` file.
+In the module configuration, there are following options:

 `username_label` - this is displayed as a label above input for the username.
 If you want to add localization, you can write the value as a map with language codes as keys and localized strings as values.
 If current language is not found in keys, the ***first one*** is used instead.
 If not set at all, it displays a default value.